Gift Acceptance Policy

-Gospel for Asia, in a strategic alliance with Bridge of Hope, an independent South Asian Child Sponsorship ministry, seeks to provide Christians in the West with the opportunity to minister to the physical needs of children in poverty, as well as to form a lasting relationship with these children.
+GFA World, in a strategic alliance with an independent South Asian Child Sponsorship ministry, seeks to provide Christians in the West with the opportunity to minister to the physical needs of children in poverty, as well as to form a lasting relationship with these children.

-Gospel for Asia's Bridge of Hope Program's role is to provide Western Christians the opportunity to donate toward the physical well-being of the children, as well as to provide a conduit through which communication and relationship building can take place.
-While operating in a strategic alliance with Gospel for Asia, Bridge of Hope is owned and operated by Believers Church, India, and is free of any form of control by Gospel for Asia.
+GFA World's Child Sponsorship Program's role is to provide Western Christians the opportunity to donate toward the physical well-being of the children, as well as to provide a conduit through which communication and relationship building can take place.
+While operating in a strategic alliance with GFA World, the Child Sponsorship Program is owned and operated by Believers Church, India, and is free of any form of control by GFA World.

-By sponsoring a child through Bridge of Hope you will not only be entering into a relationship with a child, but you will also enable the Bridge of Hope program to provide life-changing assistance to your child, as well as to thousands of children throughout Asia.
-Bridge of Hope provides children with a quality education, a daily nutritious meal and medical care, all the while allowing them to daily experience the love of Jesus.
+By sponsoring a child through this program you will not only be entering into a relationship with a child, but you will also enable the Child Sponsorship Program to provide life-changing assistance to your child, as well as to thousands of children throughout Asia.
+GFA World's Child Sponsorship Program provides children with a quality education, a daily nutritious meal and medical care, all the while allowing them to daily experience the love of Jesus.

-Often your gift will open a door that allows Bridge of Hope to minister to the children's families, and often to the entire community as well.
-By God's grace and through the generosity of donors like you, Bridge of Hope is currently able to help meet the needs of more than 75,000 underprivileged children.
+Often your gift will open a door that allows the Child Sponsorship Program to minister to the children's families, and often to the entire community as well.
+By God's grace and through the generosity of donors like you, the Child Sponsorship Program is currently able to help meet the needs of more than 70,000 underprivileged children.

 Through your letters, you can help the child to understand there is somebody who cares deeply about them and wants to stand with them to support them.
-Your letters are an important aspect of the Bridge of Hope ministry and will be a significant encouragement to a child who often feels trapped in very difficult circumstances.
+Your letters are an important aspect of the Child Sponsorship Program and will be a significant encouragement to a child who often feels trapped in very difficult circumstances.

 The knowledge that you are praying for them provides the spiritual connection that will help them understand there is a God who loves them even more than you do.
 This is also critical in helping them understand they are not alone, but rather they are part of something that is much bigger than them: the Body of Christ, which loves and cares for them personally.